bengrunfeld/shipping-label-maker/README.md

 I've implemented the following tech for this assignment since I believe that it's the best fit for the job.

+-   TypeScript - catches many type-related developer-caused bugs
--   Styled Components - helps me write more semantic and modular JSX & CSS
+-   Styled Components - helps write more semantic and modular JSX & CSS
--   TypeScript - catches type-related developer-caused bugs
 -   Jest - unit testing
+-   Formik - simple but thorough way on implementing forms in React
+-   Yup - provides excellent validation for Formik forms

 ## Exercise Instuctions